Adam J. Graves

 Adam J. Graves is an American filmmaker and philosopher.
 He earned an Academy Award nomination for his film Anuja, which he wrote, directed and edited.

 Early life and education

-Graves studied at the University of Pennsylvania, receiving a Bachelor of Arts in South Asia Regional Studies, followed by a Doctor of Philosophy in philosophy of religion.
+Graves studied at the University of Pennsylvania, receiving a Bachelor of Arts in South Asia Regional Studies (summa cum laude, Phi Beta Kappa), followed by a Doctor of Philosophy in philosophy of religion.
 He also spent time as a visiting student at Banaras Hindu University in Varanasi, India, in the late 1990's.

 Career

 Graves is a professor of philosophy at Metropolitan State University of Denver, where he founded the Denver Project for Humanistic Inquiry (Dphi), a public humanities center focusing on the intersection of philosophy, film, literature, and the arts.
 He previously taught at the University of Pennsylvania and in the University of Virginia's Semester at Sea program.

 Graves wrote and directed his first short film, Cycle Vérité, which premiered at the Denver Film Festival in 2021.
 In 2024, his short film Anuja was nominated for the Academy Award for Best Live Action Short Film in 2025.
 His films tend to explore larger philosophical and socio-ethical issues within the context of more intimate familial relationships.